Establishment of a Dynamic Purchasing System (DPS)

-Once the DPS is established, a supplier that is not a member of the DPS (e.g. a firm that decided not to tick the box on the main procurement selection questionnaire or a new supplier to the local audit market) could apply to join at any point during the DPS’s period of validity if they satisfy the selection requirements, and none of the grounds for exclusion apply.
+Once the DPS is established, a supplier that is not a member of the DPS (e.g. a new supplier to the local audit market) can apply to join at any point during the DPS’s period of validity if they satisfy the selection requirements, and none of the grounds for exclusion apply.
 PSAA would evaluate the supplier’s selection questionnaire within the legally required timescale of 10 working days of receipt unless there are justifiable reasons for an extension.

 The establishment of a DPS has the potential to offer several benefits over the life of the term of the contracts awarded from the main audit services procurement:

 - provide an alternative to the current practice of automatically seeking to distribute additional audits between contracted firms, for example, in the event of local government reorganisation, or if existing bodies request to join the scheme after the initial opt-in invitation and procurement processes;

 - enable suppliers who are not awarded a contract from the main audit services procurement to bid for PSAA work, so they are not “locked out” (and provide winning suppliers the opportunity to bid for further audits);